enesgunes777/java-tic_tac_toe/README.md

-# Simple Tic Tac Toe Game
+# Simple Tic Tac Toe Board

 ## Introduction
 This game was created as part of the Jetbrains Academy Java Track curriculum.